clock icon

 Fixed Automation

-Examples of fixed automation include machining transfer lines found in the automotive industry, automatic assembly machines, and certain chemical processes.
+Examples of common fixed automation applications would include machining transfer lines found in the automotive industry, automatic assembly machines, and certain chemical processes.

 Programmable Automation